InsertKoinIO/koin/koin-projects/docs/quickstart/android-viewmodel.md

 }
 ```

-*Note:* we declare our MyViewModel class as a `viewModel` in a `module`.
+?> we declare our MyViewModel class as a `viewModel` in a `module`.
 Koin will give a `MyViewModel` to the lifecycle ViewModelFactory and help bind it to the current component.

 ## Start Koin